Xilinx/vck190-base-trd/docs/source/run/run-dashboard.rst

   "Xilinx Versal Platform Loader and Manager"

 * In about 60 seconds boot is complete.
-Observe the Linux prompt *xilinx-vck190-20221* and autostart of the bokeh server that serves the Base TRD dashboard application as seen in the example below:
+Observe the Linux prompt *xilinx-vck190-20221* and finish logging in.

+* Observe autostart of the bokeh server that serves the Base TRD dashboard application as seen in the example below:

   .. code-block:: bash